gre/developer-portal/_docs/coin/light-sync.md

 You will be asked to add an svg for the icon of your type and a label to be translated, you can check for "OPT_IN" operation in Algorand.

 In LLD :

 ```
 src/renderer/components/OperationsList/ConfirmationCheck.js
 ```

 In LLM :
 (You will need to check SVG is wrapped into our component)

 ```
 src/icons/OperationStatusIcon/index.js
 ```

 ### Transaction

+{% include alert.html style="note" text="(Notes HA - TODO REVIEW WORDING) This type may not be required at light sync step.
+(CONTEXT FOR REVIEWERS: a few blockchains, e.g Bitcoin, need transactions even for light sync)" %}

 In Ledger Live, the "Transaction" is the data model that is created and updated in order to build the final blob to be signed by the device, and then broadcasted to the blockchain.